cardano-foundation/CIPs/CIP-0118/README.md

 ## Abstract

-We propose a set of changes that revolve around validation zones, a construct for allowing greater interdependency between transactions.
+We propose a set of changes that revolve around validation zones, a construct for allowing new kinds of dependency between transactions.
-We use this to enable “unresolved transaction inputs”, and also atomic groups of transactions.
+Alongside this we introduce “unresolved transaction inputs”, and also atomic groups of transactions.
 We show how these features can be used to address a number of use cases from CPS-15.

 ## Motivation: why is this CIP necessary?

 This CIP provides a partial solution to the problems described in CPS-15.
-In particular, it describes some ledger changes that allow intent settlement for a wide range of intents that require “counterparty irrelevance”, including most of the swap use cases and dApp fee sponsorship.
+In particular, it describes some ledger changes that allow intent settlement for a numer of intents that require “counterparty irrelevance”, including many of the swap use cases and dApp fee sponsorship.

 ## Specification